 The Youth Commission is a body of 17 San Franciscans between the ages of 12 and 23.
 Created by the voters under a 1995 amendment to the City Charter, the commission is responsible for advising the Board of Supervisors and the Mayor on policies and laws related to young people.
 The Youth Commission is also charged with providing comment and recommendation on all proposed laws that would primarily affect youth before the Board takes final action.
 You can read more about the Youth Commission here.

-The draft minutes from the May 4, 2015 full commission meeting are also available.
+The draft minutes from the November 16th, 2015 full commission meeting are available.